-Iron Mountain Armory has reproduced this gusoku shitagi using traditional design patterns and has made our samurai kimono shitagi reversible.
+Iron Mountain Armory has reproduced this yoroi shitagi (aka gusoku shitagi) using traditional design patterns and has made our samurai kimono shitagi reversible.
 So you can wear it silk side in, to protect the art silk while wearing samurai armor and once the armor comes off, you can reverse the shitagi to show the art silk pattern on the reversed side.

 - Traditional under armor kimono.